bradrn/pls-mgr/README.md

 ## Installation
 ### Cabal
-(I haven't actually tested it with cabal, but it should work)
+(I haven't actually tested it with cabal, but it should work...)
 ```
 $ git clone https://github.com/bradrn/pls-mgr
 $ cabal configure